john-san/portfolio/README.md

 1. JS+CSS: Use animate.css to animate fadeInUp project cells on the home page.
 Also use it to fadeIn article.grid-containers on the right-hand side.
 2. JS+CSS: Create modals for project gallery images through foundation's reveal feature.
-3. JS+CSS: On project pages, show mobile-friendly gallery images for smaller screens and larger images for larger screens.
+3. Pug+CSS: On project pages, show mobile-friendly gallery images for smaller screens and larger images for larger screens.
 4. CSS: Import and use fontAwesome icons.
 5. CSS: Import and use different google fonts ('Exo' and 'Roboto Slab').
 6. CSS: Add custom css transitions (arrow next to #sidebar-nav, .grow on homepage thumbnails).